dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   - **Compatible TPM startup**
     **Default**: Allow TPM

-    Configure if TPM is allowed, required or not allowed.
+    Configure if TPM is allowed, required, or not allowed.

     - **Allow TPM**
     - **Do not allow TPM**